Public Health, MPH - Online

 - Any additional information that will assist in considering your application that may not be reflected in your transcripts, GPA, GRE/other testing scores, resume, etc.

-Three letters of recommendation are strongly recommended, but not required.
+- Two letters of recommendation are required.
 Please refer to the Application Process page for more detailed information on admission requirements.

 Students enrolled in the Master of Public Health program will complete 42 credit hours during the course of their studies.
 Cost estimates below are calculated based on 2022-2023 rates.
 Additional cost details and OSU’s tuition and fee estimator are available on the Bursar website.